 • A loud whistle

-• Watch or use your cell phone clock
+• A watch or use your cell phone to keep track of time

 • Water bottle